Huguitis/aoi.js-documentation/src/functions/Calling/createApplicationCommand.md

 ## Example
 #### Check the Slash Command/Interaction guide for more information about slash commands
-This will create a global slash command:
+This will create a slash command without options:

 ```js
 bot.command({